Darkblader24/RemotePlayAnything/README.md

 ## Changelog

 #### 1.0
-- First Release of Remote Play Anything
+- First release of RemotePlayAnything